What is 5G and how does it compare with 4G? What will the 5G future look like? Here's everything you need to know.

 Smart homes and the Internet of Things only reaches its potential with 5G.
 At the moment we’re tending to use this technology in isolation – humans talking to their devices.
 Controlling things like lights, heating, or TVs remotely over the internet.

 That’s great.
 But the true future of 5G and the Internet of Things is when all these devices talk to each other.
 Not just you.
 An ‘eco-system’, if we were to get a bit David Attenborough on you for a moment.
 In a 5G future, your devices will all have a chat between themselves.
 No cups of tea required.
 And in their super-smart way, save us time, energy, and hassle.

 5G is a potential hero of sustainability.
 It’ll transform the way businesses operate.
 The fashion industry is a great example of this.
 The number of sample outfits created will drop dramatically and travel will be reduced.
 Read more about our partnership with the iconic Central Saint Martins for more on that story.

-In business, super-fast connections at home will mean more people can work remotely far more effectively than now.
+In business, super-fast connections at home will mean more people can work remotely far more effectively than they can now.
 This will minimise the need for office space and save energy because you’re making fewer journeys.
 Some offices might even be turned into leisure space.

 Retail will evolve.
 As we work more remotely, we’ll want to connect physically and emotionally in other ways.
 Far from reducing retail space, 5G may well blur your shopping into a leisure entertainment experience.
 Imagine testing a perfume in a high-end store.
 The superstar who’s advertising it appears in front of you as their digital-self.
 They spray the scent and talk about what it means to wear the perfume.